-The new estimates provide ample opportunities for future scholarship to re-visit existing debates and investigate new research questions relating to war, peace, economic development and health and well-being, as well as the information necessary to reduce bias due to measurement uncertainty in GDP, GDP per capita, or population variables.
+Solving these problems has important implications for all areas of social science research.
+For the purposes of this manuscript, we primarily focus on the domain of conflict research, which uses GDP, GDP per capita, and population in models designed to explain and predict a broad set of outcomes, from victory in war and the probability of interstate and intrastate conflict occurrence, to the likelihood of democratization and the severity of repression.
+We also consider several other long-run measures of health and wellbeing.
+The latent variable model provides extended temporal and spatial coverage of existing measures by combining information from multiple contemporary and historical sources (1500 A.D. to 2018 A.D.).5 In the discussion of our estimates, we highlight currently under-explored temporal variation in the relationship between economic development and key variables of interest for conflict studies.
+The estimates provide ample opportunities for future scholarship to re-visit existing debates and investigate new research questions relating to war, peace, economic development and health and well-being, as well as the information necessary to reduce bias due to measurement uncertainty in GDP, GDP per capita, or population variables.
 The key output from the model is predicted intervals of the original source variables in the original unit-of-measurement, in addition to the relative level of uncertainty for each country-year estimate in the form of a standard deviation.
 The level of precision for a particular unit is based on the number of indicators available for that unit, its temporal proximity to other units with available information because the model is dynamic, and the agreement between the indicators.
 Missing values are inferred from the dynamic structure of the model based on the information contained in the variables associated with a given country year and the estimates from prior and future values.
-This directly addresses the issue of list-wise deletion that is well known in the conflict literature to potentially bias results (e.g., Boehmer,
+This directly addresses an issues of list-wise deletion that is well known in the conflict literature to potentially bias results (e.g., Boehmer, Jungblut and Stoll, 2011; Gleditsch, 2002).